Fall 2023 Application Deadline: May 1, 2023

 - Official transcript(s) from each college & university attended;

 - Non-refundable application fee ($50 online);

-- Statement outlining the student’s goals and expectations in the program.
-This also is an opportunity for applicants to further explain their background and qualifications for the program and provide any additional information about themselves or their career experience that they feel will benefit the evaluation of their application.
+- This also is an opportunity for applicants to further explain their background and qualifications for the program and provide any additional information about themselves or their career experience that they feel will benefit the evaluation of their application.